zoffline/zwift-offline/README.md

     * If you wan't that, then do not use your Zwift online E-Mail username to create your zoffline user.
   * Official online use: Connect to your usual internet AP and open Zwift (close Zwift if it is open in background).
   * zoffline use: Connect to the zoffline AP and open Zwift (close Zwift if it is open in background).
-    * If you are using a zoffline and a offical online profile you have two profiles in the Zwift App.
+    * If you are using a zoffline and a offical online profile you have two profiles in the Zwift App.<p>
-* If you wan't to deactivate the jailbreak, reboot your device.
+* If you wan't to deactivate the jailbreak, reboot your device.<p>
 * You are done, have fun.

 </details>